 States that prohibit international observers

-Twelve states have statutory language that explicitly prohibits, or has been interpreted to prohibit, international observers: Alabama, Alaska, Arizona, Connecticut, Florida, Louisiana, Mississippi, Ohio, Oklahoma, Tennessee and Texas.
+Eleven states have statutory language that explicitly prohibits, or has been interpreted to prohibit, international observers: Alabama, Alaska, Arizona, Connecticut, Florida, Louisiana, Mississippi, Ohio, Oklahoma, Tennessee and Texas.

 In most cases this is because election observation is limited to partisan observers who are often required to be residents or registered voters in the state, and affiliated with a political party or candidate.
 Alaska's statute, for example, requires that political party observers be citizens of the United States.
 In Connecticut the public may observe pre- and post-election procedures, but access to polling places is restricted to political party observers, voters, the press and poll workers.